cockpit-project/cockpit-project.github.io/privacy.md

 * The right to receive your personal data in a usable electronic format and transmit it to a third party (also known as the right of data portability); and
 * The right to lodge a complaint with your local data protection authority.

-If you would like to exercise any of these rights, you may do so by [contacting the Cockpit Project on IRC](https://kiwiirc.com/nextclient/irc.libera.chat/#cockpit).
+If you would like to exercise any of these rights, you may do so by [contacting the Cockpit Project on Matrix](https://matrix.to/#/#cockpit:fedoraproject.org).
 Please understand, however, the rights enumerated above are not absolute in all cases.

 Where the GDPR applies, you also have the right to withdraw any consent you have given to uses of your personal data.
-If you wish to withdraw consent that you have previously provided to the Cockpit Project, [please contact us via IRC](https://kiwiirc.com/nextclient/irc.libera.chat/#cockpit) (#cockpit on irc.libera.chat/6697).
+If you wish to withdraw consent that you have previously provided to the Cockpit Project, [please contact us via Matrix](https://matrix.to/#/#cockpit:fedoraproject.org) (`#cockpit:fedoraproject.org`).
 However, the withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.

 ### How to Access, Modify or Update Your Information

-If you wish to remove your personal data from the Cockpit Project website, you may contact us on IRC and request that we remove this information from the Cockpit Project website.
+If you wish to remove your personal data from the Cockpit Project website, you may contact us on Matrix and request that we remove this information from the Cockpit Project website.
 Other locations where you may have used your personal data as an identifier (e.g. GitHub comments, list postings in the archives, git history, chat rooms, and changelogs) will not be altered.

 ### How to Contact Us

-If you have any questions about any of these practices or the Cockpit Project's use of your personal information, please feel free to [contact us on IRC](https://kiwiirc.com/nextclient/irc.libera.chat/#cockpit) (#cockpit on [irc.libera.chat](https://libera.chat/)).
+If you have any questions about any of these practices or the Cockpit Project's use of your personal information, please feel free to [contact us on Matrix](https://matrix.to/#/#cockpit:fedoraproject.org) (`#cockpit:fedoraproject.org`).

 The Cockpit Project will work with you to resolve any concerns you may have about this Statement.